 I was recently trying to lose a few pounds by keeping a track of my calories in my head.
 I couldn’t understand why it wasn’t working.
 Eventually I decided to use an app to track what I was consuming.
 Guess what?
 I immediately started losing weight because I was being honest about what I was eating.

 It’s exactly the same with budgeting.
 It’s really easy to forget what you’ve spent or dismiss a purchase because it’s “insignificant”.
-Whereas if you’re putting your budget down on paper (or in Budget Pro! ), it’s much easier to track and ensure that everything is included.
+Whereas if you’re putting your budget down on paper (or in our Budget Calculator! ), it’s much easier to track and ensure that everything is included.

 So get that budget out of your head and down in black and white!